Automation insights and productivity tips from LEAPWORK.

 In any organization, every single day, a myriad of processes and tasks are performed in and between desktop applications.

 At LEAPWORK, we are always looking for smarter ways to solve tasks, and we often use our own tool to help us do that.
+This post is a real-life example of how we in our marketing department built a simple automation case with significant efficiency gains.
+Specifically, we designed an automated test case for checking hundreds of domain names from a list with mock contact data.

 At TestExpo 2017, held in August 31 in Copenhagen, LEAPWORK's CTO, Claus Topholt, presented our idea of flowchart-based automation design.
 The novel approach generated a lot of buzz among conference attendees.